Hvaheterdu/LinkedList/README.md

 # LinkedList

-Doubly LinkedList implemented in Java.
+Doubly LinkedList implemented in Java with an interface.

-I have also implemented a Stack and a Sorted LinkedList.
+I have also implemented a Stack and a Sorted Linkedlist.

-Source files can be found in the folder named src

-## Missing any features?

-There might be some features that I have not included.

-Let me know if you think there are any features that are missing and should be added.